BelieveDiffusion/tutorials/consistent_character_embedding/README.md

 Because we have _two_ `Prompt S/R` options set for the script, with three variations in each, we've actually told A1111 to generate 9 permutations of our prompt - one for each combination of framing and viewing angle.
 This will give us lots of varieties of views of our character to choose from for training.

-Finally, check the box next to `Keep -1 for seeds`, and set `Batch Count` and `Batch Size` both to 4.
-This will generate 16 (4 x 4) images for every permutation of the above.
-(If your GPU can handle it, you can use a `Batch Count` of 2 and a `Batch Size` of 8 instead.)
+Finally, check the box next to `Keep -1 for seeds`, and set `Batch Count` to 8 and `Batch Size` to 4.
+This will generate 32 (8 x 4) images for every permutation of the above.
+(If your GPU can handle it, you can use a `Batch Count` of 4 and a `Batch Size` of 8 instead.)

-With all of the above, we have asked A1111 to generate 144 images (16 x 3 x 3).
+With all of the above, we have asked A1111 to generate 288 images (32 x 3 x 3).
 Hit the `Generate` button, and leave A1111 to do its thing.
 Maybe make a hot beverage.
 Step 1 is complete!

-> Note: You don't have to generate 144 images at this stage if you don't want to!
+> Note: You don't have to generate 288 images at this stage if you don't want to!
 If you have a slower GPU, or don't want to sort through that many images, then reduce the batch size and / or batch count for a lower total output.
 Personally, I like to generate a larger number of images, so that I can choose just the very best and closest-matching images from the output.

 Here's how all of the generation settings look for me with today's A1111 interface: